Shuttle/Shuttle.NuGetPackager/README.md

 ## Usage

-By accessing the context menu of a C# class library project you select `Configure NuGet Class Library Project` which will create a `.package` folder containing:
+By accessing the context menu of a C# class library project you select `Configure NuGet Project` which will create a `.package` folder containing:

 - `package.msbuild`
 - `Shuttle.NuGetPackager.targets`